lan-ensad/cloches-sous-tension/README.md

 ### PCB layout

-You can find the KiCad projet in `pcb_design/_src` folder.
+You can find the KiCad projet, .svg and .step in `pcb_design/_src` folder.
 I chose the irl540 mosfet to design the regulator.

 - Schem
 ![schem](pcb_design/schematic-irl540_solenoide.svg)